Ambrose Bierce: Railroad refinancing bill

 In January 1896 Hearst dispatched Bierce to Washington, D.C., to foil this attempt.
 The essence of the plot was secrecy; the railroads' advocates hoped to get the bill through Congress without any public notice or hearings.
 When the angered Huntington confronted Bierce on the steps of the Capitol and told Bierce to name his price, Bierce's answer ended up in newspapers nationwide: "My price is one hundred thirty million dollars.
 If, when you are ready to pay, I happen to be out of town, you may hand it over to my friend, the Treasurer of the United States."

 Bierce's coverage and diatribes on the subject aroused such public wrath that the bill was defeated.
 Bierce returned to California in November.

+In 1899, he moved back to Washington, D.C., and remained a resident until his disappearance in 1913.
+The best known of his four different residences in the city during this time perhaps is the townhouse at 18 Logan Circle.

-McKinley accusation
+McKinley controversy

-Because of his penchant for biting social criticism and satire, Bierce's long newspaper career was controversial.
+Bierce's long newspaper career was often controversial because of his penchant for biting social criticism and satire.
 On several occasions his columns stirred up a storm of hostile reaction, which created difficulties for Hearst.
-One of the most notable of these incidents occurred following the assassination of President William McKinley, when Hearst's opponents turned a poem Bierce had written about the assassination of Governor William Goebel of Kentucky in 1900 into a cause célèbre.
+One of the most notable of these incidents occurred following the assassination of President William McKinley in 1901 when Hearst's opponents turned a poem Bierce had written about the assassination of Governor William Goebel of Kentucky in 1900 into a cause célèbre.

 Bierce meant his poem to express a national mood of dismay and fear, but after McKinley was shot in 1901, it seemed to foreshadow the crime:

 Hearst was thereby accused by rival newspapers—and by then-Secretary of War Elihu Root—of having called for McKinley's assassination.
 Despite a national uproar that ended his ambitions for the presidency (and even his membership in the Bohemian Club), Hearst kept employing Bierce.